anenadic/2021-03-09-jekyll/index.md

 <h2 id="general">General Information</h2>
 <p id="intro"><em>
-This workshop pilots the newly developed Carpentries training material <a href="https://carpentries-incubator.github.io/jekyll-pages-novice>"Building Websites with Jekyll and GitHub"</a>.
+This workshop pilots new training material <a href="https://carpentries-incubator.github.io/jekyll-pages-novice">"Building Websites with Jekyll and GitHub"</a> currently under development in <a href="https://github.com/carpentries-incubator">Carpentries Incubator</a>.
 The aim of the workshop is to test-drive the new material and exercises, get a clearer picture on the amount of time needed to deliver the material, gather any feedback from participants and prepare it for the delivery by other instructors.</em>
 </p>

 {% comment %}